leolimasa/todomd/spec.md

 If there is no `@tid:taskid` string, then a new one will be generated and added to the line by taking the last 5 characters of the sha256 hex hash of the task name.

 The task status is whether the checkbox is checked or not.
 Only tasks where the checkbox is unchecked will be presented to the user.
 The task name is the text after the checkbox.
+The task path is just the taskid.

 **markdown_dir**

 Read tasks from all markdown files in a directory.
 Each markdown follows the same rules and format as `markdown_file`.
 Each file is treated as a separate project, where the project name is the file name without the extension.
+The task path is the file name without the extension, followed by "/" and the taskid.
+Directories are added to the taskpath if markdown_dir has recursive set to true.

 ## Config file